TheMrAI/TheMrAI.github.io/content/algorithms/kadane/index.md

 ---

-For a given one-dimensional input array of numbers, Kadane's algorithm will find the maximum **positive** sum, from all possible continuos sub-arrays.
+For a given one-dimensional input array of numbers, Kadane's algorithm will find the maximum **positive** sum, from all possible continuous sub-arrays.

 ### Description